NieneB/InternshipReport/index.md

 #### Database
 The open source database PostgreSQL was installed with a PostGIS extension to create the needed database.
 It is currently the most popular free and open source spatial database (Steiniger and Hunter 2013).
 The PostGIS extension enables geographic objects like shape files and rasters.

-First, the data needed for the application was downloaded and pre-processed. <a class="xref" href="#ahn-tiles-downloaded:"> appendix 6 and 7 </a> $$ shows the pre-processing for the AHN2 data and the water topologies.
+First, the data needed for the application was downloaded and pre-processed. <a class="xref" href="#A6"> appendix 6 and 7 </a> shows the pre-processing for the AHN2 data and the water topologies.
 The AHN2 tiles covering the research area were downloaded from nationaalgeoregister.nl to show the relation of the field-names with the environment.
 The water bodies are downloaded from the open data PDOK.nl.
 The Top10NLactueel contains all topology of the Netherlands on a scale of 1:25.000.
 Only the water bodies were used.

-After pre-processing all the , data was loaded in the database with a dutch projected coordinate system RD new (EPSG:28992) See <a class="xref" href="#loading-data-in-the-database"> appendix 8 </a> for the Shp2psql and Raster2psql lines used.
+After pre-processing all the data was loaded in the database with a dutch projected coordinate system RD new (EPSG:28992) See <a class="xref" href="#A8"> appendix 8 </a> for the Shp2psql and Raster2psql lines used.

 #### API
 A API or application programming interface, is needed to connect the web-application with the data in the PostGis database.
 For this purpose Brianc Node-Postgres is used.
 Node-Postgresis a PostgreSQL client for node.JS with pure JavaScript bindings.